Youth Mental Health First Aid Training Minneapolis

 - Substance Use Disorders

-Course materials, refreshments and lunch are included in the course fee
+Course materials, refreshments and lunch (for full, in-person class) are included in the course fee

 Pre-registration is required, register early!
 Class size is limited